ColoNext is a next generation sequencing (NGS) panel that simultaneously analyzes 14 genes associated with increased risk for colorectal cancer.

 Common Red Flags for Hereditary Cancer

-ColoNext analyzes 13 of the 14 genes (APC, BMPR1A, CDH1, CHEK2, MLH1, MSH2, MSH6, MUTYH, PMS2, PTEN, SMAD4, STK11, and TP53) by next-generation sequencing or Sanger sequencing of all coding domains plus at least 5 bases into the 5’ and 3’ ends of all the introns and untranslated regions (5’UTR and 3’UTR).
-Genomic deoxyribonucleic acid (gDNA) is isolated from the patient’s specimen using a standardized kit and quantified by agarose gel electrophoresis.
-Sequence enrichment is carried out by incorporating the gDNA into microdroplets along with primer pairs designed to the target hereditary colon cancer gene coding exons followed by polymerase chain reaction (PCR) and next-generation sequencing.
-Additional Sanger sequencing is performed for any regions with insufficient read depth coverage for reliable heterozygous variant detection.
-Suspect variant calls other than those classified as "likely benign" or "benign" are verified by sanger sequencing in sense and antisense directions.
-Gene copy number analysis by a custom targeted microarray identifies gross deletions or duplications in all 14 genes (APC, BMPR1A, CDH1, CHEK2, EPCAM, MLH1, MSH2, MSH6, MUTYH, PMS2, PTEN, SMAD4, STK11, and TP53).
-If a deletion is detected in exons 13, 14, or 15 or PMS2, double stranded sequencing of the appropriate exon(s) of the pseudogene PMS2CL will be performed to determine if the deletion is located in the PMS2 gene or pseudogene.
+ColoNext analyzes 13 of the 14 genes (APC, BMPR1A, CDH1, CHEK2, MLH1, MSH2, MSH6, MUTYH, PMS2, PTEN, SMAD4, STK11, and TP53) by next generation sequencing or Sanger sequencing of all coding domains and well into the flanking 5’ and 3’ ends of all the introns and untranslated regions.
+In addition, sequencing of the promoter region is performed for the following genes: PTEN (c.-1300 to c.-745), MLH1 (c.-337 to c.-194), and MSH2 (c.-318 to c.-65).
+A secondary sequencing method is performed for any regions with insufficient read depth coverage for reliable heterozygous variant detection.
+Suspect variant calls other than those classified as "likely benign" or "benign" are verified by Sanger sequencing in sense and antisense directions.
+Gene copy number analysis by a targeted microarray identifies gross deletions and duplications in all 13 sequenced genes and EPCAM.
+Of note, the APC promoter 1B region is covered as part of this deletion/duplication analysis.
+If a deletion is detected in exons 13, 14, or 15 of PMS2, double stranded sequencing of the appropriate exon(s) of the pseudogene PMS2CL will be performed to determine if the deletion is located in the PMS2 gene or pseudogene.

-Analytical sensitivity for all genes is estimated to be greater than 99% of described mutations.
+Analytical sensitivity for all genes is estimated to be greater than 99.97% of described mutations.

 Blood: Collect 6-10cc blood in purple top EDTA tube (preferred) or yellow top citric acetate tube.